A Scenic Hike on Zeus’ Sacred Mountain

-The hike up to the peak of the mountain (811m altitude), is relatively easy.
-The trail that crosses the mountain from one side to the other offers an amazing panoramic view.
-From the peak where the church of Lord Christ is, you can see Ida (Psiloritis) mountain, Dikti mountain range, the Archanes village with its vineyards and olive groves, the city of Heraklion, and Dia island!
+Standing at 811 meters (2,660 ft) high, the hike to the summit is relatively easy and offers breathtaking panoramic views.
+The trail crosses the mountain from one side to the other, revealing a stunning landscape.
+From the peak, where the Church of Lord Christ proudly stands, you can take in sweeping views of Mount Ida (Psiloritis), the Dikti mountain range, the picturesque village of Archanes with its lush vineyards and olive groves, the city of Heraklion, and even the island of Dia!

 Pricing